avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Add secondary release area
 ----------------------------
-If a secondary release area is provided, the flow depth field from the previous time step is used to release a potential secondary release area.
+If a secondary release area is provided, the flow thickness field from the previous time step is used to release a potential secondary release area.
-To do so, the flow depth field is compared to the secondary release area rasters.
+To do so, the flow thickness field is compared to the secondary release area rasters.
 If they overlap, the secondary release area is triggered and the secondary release particles are initialized and added to the flowing particles.